shuntaak/shuntaak.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at Graduate School of Information Science and Technology, the University of Tokyo.
+My research is statistical lerning theory, deep learning theory and optimizaition.

 Supervisor: Professor [Taiji Suzuki](http://ibis.t.u-tokyo.ac.jp/suzuki/)